 The paper is organized in the following way: the next section gives an overview of the method used to protect privacy.
 The third section describes the data used in the case study, the fourth section introduces the experimental setup and the findings of the research.
 The final section concludes the paper.

-2. Protecting privacy through detection K-Anonymity
+Protecting privacy through detection k-anonymity

+Background

 There are many methods to measure pedestrian dynamics in public transportation, including manual counting and Automatic Passenger Counting (APC) devices (Patlins & Kunicina, 2015)(Tilg et al., 2021), another method is the Automated Fare Collection (AFC) system.
 AFC has established a smart card system that is used by metropolitan governments throughout the world to compute prices for various transport lines in cities, such as buses and subways.
 AFC is the method that the Beijing subway data has been collected.

 Another typical data collection tool that has become widely popular is detecting individual mobile devices through the Wi-Fi or Bluetooth signals they transmit.
 As these signals carry device-identifying information, such as a unique network address, they can, in principle, be used for tracking (Oransirikul et al., 2014).
 This method is deployed, for example, by Transport for London to monitor how passengers travel through the subway.

-In this study, our goal is to measure pedestrian dynamics in a subway setting, and the way that a preserving privacy method which called detection k-anonymity works in this setting is as follows.
-For a AFC system every person carries a smart card to use the subway; we have counters that detect the cards when passengers check in or check out, and each card is marked with an identifier that can be read by these counters.
-However, because of privacy concerns, using these identifiers, which are by now considered personal information, has been forbidden by GDPR (unless explicit consent for their usage is provided).
+In this study, our goal is to measure pedestrian dynamics in a subway setting, and the way that privacy preservation by detection k-anonymity works in this setting.
+For an AFC system every person carries a smart card to use the subway; we have counters that detect the cards when passengers check in or check out, and each card is marked with an identifier that can be read by these counters.

-To address this problem, the check-in and check-out counters that collect identifiers, timestamps, and locations of each card are responsible for applying anonymization techniques immediately upon detecting a smart card.
+In our approach, we demand that the check-in and check-out counters, which collect identifiers, timestamps, and locations of each card, are responsible for applying anonymization techniques immediately upon detecting a smart card.
 By collecting card identifiers at each counter during a small timespan, and subsequently replacing such an identifier with a k-anonymous pseudonym, the system should, in principle, provide a sufficient degree of privacy.

-Still after preserving privacy several studies have demonstrated that by gathering data over a longer period, it becomes possible to derive patterns that, when matched with other data, can quite easily lead to the identification of an individual (Avoine et al., 2014).
-By using detection k-anonymity, it is virtually impossible to derive the patterns of individual passengers while still being able to measure the behavior of passengers as they travel between locations.

-The description we provide completely corresponds to the way that we perform privacy preservation in Wi-Fi detection systems, which led to the development of detection k-anonymity.When a device passes a sensor, the device’s identifier, a timestamp, and the sensor’s identifier are logged (we assume that the actual location of the sensor is known).
-To successfully anonymize devices, we collect data during some time interval referred to as an epoch (e.g., 5 min).
-After an epoch has elapsed, we replace each device identifier with a pseudonym such that each pseudonym is used for at least k detected devices, and record how many devices have been detected per assigned pseudonym.
+The description we provide corresponds to the way that we perform privacy preservation in Wi-Fi detection systems, which led to the development of detection k-anonymity.When a device passes a sensor, the device’s identifier, a timestamp, and the sensor’s identifier are logged (we assume that the actual location of the sensor is known).
+To successfully anonymize devices, we collect data during some time interval referred to as an epoch (e.g., 5 minutes).
+After an epoch has elapsed, we replace each device identifier with a pseudonym such that each pseudonym is used for at least k devices detected during that epoch, and record how many devices have been detected per assigned pseudonym.
 This information is then sent to a central server.

 Detection K-Anonymity